sebinxavi/Kubernetes-Ingress-controller-with-SSL-Cert-Manager/README.md

 ## Configure Let’s Encrypt Issuer

 Modify the below ingress manifest file and update the email address to your own.
-This email required by Let’s Encrypt and used to notify you of certificate expiration and updates.
+This email is required by Let’s Encrypt and used to notify you of certificate expiration and updates.

 ### issue-letsencrypt.yml